 You need the skills in more advanced jump rope techniques like Crossfit jump rope double under.

-With right rope length and your arms by your side, your hands will be placed about the middle of your body.
+With the right rope length and your arms by your side, your hands will be placed about the middle of your body.
 This gives them about the same distance from your feet as well as your hair.
 With your hands in the middle, you don’t need to move your elbows and shoulder much to get a clean revolution.
 Adjust the rope length for this.

 Rhythm of Life

 There is an underlying rhythm to everything.
 If you ever watched any sports competition, you would notice this, especially in jump rope competitions.
 With a rhythm comes precisions and efficiency.
 There is an artistic quality to it.
 Practice using a rhythm.
-I am fanatic about this.
+I am a fanatic about this.
 Any time I learn a new skill, I actually use a metronome.
 With rhythmical motions, it is easy to change the speed by changing the cadence.

 Life Relies On Breath